Techcyte/pipeline-lib/README.md

 1. If the *source* generator stops normally before downstream *workers* or *sinks*, then the remaining workers will continue to consume thier buffers without issue.
 1. If a *worker* generator stops normally **after** its upstream threads have finished, then remainder of the pipeline continues proccessing the remainder of the buffered work
-1. If any *worker* generator stops **before** its last upstream *worker* or *source* stops, then the system assumes that this worker dropped important messages, and the whole pipeline is killed as soon as possible, raising an error message defailing which generator stopped early.
-1. If any *source* or *worker* raises an exception, or dies with a non-zero exit code, the entire queue is killed and an error is raised in the main thread with a helpful error message detailing exactly which pipeline step(s) failed and with what error(s).
+1. If any *source*, *worker*, or *sink* raises an exception, the entire queue is killed and an error is raised in the main thread with a helpful error message detailing exactly which pipeline step(s) failed and with what error(s).
-1. If the *sink* raises an exception before any *source* or *worker* finishes, then all other workers in the pipeline are killed, the original error is propogated in the main thread.

-Note: Rule #3 above is the inspiration behind the system limitation of having only a single *source* thread.
-It is difficult to make an educated guess to whether messages are dropped unless there is a single source of truth defining messages at the root.

 ### Type checking